Recording

 Screen Recording

-Record screen activity with configurable FPS, buffer mode, and cursor visibility.
+Record screen activity with configurable FPS, buffer mode, continuous streaming, and cursor visibility.

 Overview